Allgemein Conference

 Peter Brock

 Peter Brock is an independent Family Office Services Consultant and long-standing Chairman of the Investment Committee of a large Swiss Single Family Office.
+He is also the Chair of the Deutsch-Britische Gesellschaft Düsseldorf e.V.

 Peter co-founded and is Managing Partner of BeeWyzer GmbH (www.beewyzer.com), an Online Video Training Masterclass for NextGens of entrepreneurial families of wealth, covering family governance and wealth structuring.